 Casein is found in the milk of all mammals, including human breast milk.
 The amount of casein varies among mammals.
 For example, in cow's milk, 82% of its milk proteins are casein.
 The other 18% of its total milk proteins is called whey or serum proteins.

 There are also different subtypes of casein, according to Milk Facts.
-There's alpha-s1, alpha-s2, beta and 6.
-Each of these has their own genetic variations, functional properties and amino acid composition.
+There are alpha-s1, alpha-s2, beta and 6.
+Each of these has its own genetic variations, functional properties and amino acid composition.
 Hence, each of these subtypes of casein has a different effect in the body.

 There are many benefits from casein, according to an article by Mawer (2016).
 It is one of the complete protein sources.
 It contains all the essential amino acids that the body needs for growth, repair and development.

-It is also a great source for macronutrients.
-A scoop (1.16 ounces/ 33 grams) of casein protein powder contains around 24 grams proteins, with 1 gram of fat and 3 grams of carbohydrates.
+It is also a great source of macronutrients.
+A scoop (1.16 ounces/33 grams) of casein protein powder contains around 24 grams of protein, with 1 gram of fat and 3 grams of carbohydrates.